Enforce two-factor authentication (FREE)

 ssh git@<hostname> 2fa_verify

-After the OTP is verified, Git over SSH operations can be used for a session duration of 15 minutes (default) with the associated SSH key.
+After successful authentication, you can perform Git over SSH operations for 15 minutes (default) with the associated SSH key.

 2FA does not protect users with compromised private SSH keys.